Essential norms of pointwise multipliers in the non-algebraic setting: Toolbox

+\begin{remark}[K{\" o}the function and sequence spaces] Hereafter, whenever we use the term {\bf K{\" o}the sequence space} we mean a K{\" o}the space over a purely atomic measure space, while, the name {\bf K{\" o}the function space} is reserved for a K{\" o}the space over a non-atomic measure space (the choice of vocabulary seems, perhaps, a bit misplaced here, because formally every sequence is also a function, but this nomenclature seems to be well-rooted in the literature).
+It follows from Maharam's theorem that every K{\" o}the space is, roughly speaking, a mixture of a certain K{\" o}the sequence and K{\" o}the function space. \demo \end{remark}

-Due to the closed graph theorem, an inclusion of two K{\" o}the spaces, say $X$ and $Y$, is bounded and to emphasize this fact we will write $X \hookrightarrow Y$ instead of just $X \subset Y$ (in some situations we will also use the symbol $X \overset{C}{\hookrightarrow} Y$ to indicate that the norm of the inclusion $X \subset Y$ is not greater than $C > 0$).
-Moreover, $X = Y$ ($X \equiv Y$) means that the spaces $X$ and $Y$ are the same as sets and their norms are equivalent (respectively, equal).
+\begin{notation}[Continuous inclusions] Due to the closed graph theorem, a formal inclusion of two Banach ideal spaces, say $X$ and $Y$, is a bounded operator and to clearly emphasize this fact we will write $X \hookrightarrow Y$ instead of just $X \subset Y$.
+Moreover, in some situations, we will use the symbol $X \overset{C}{\hookrightarrow} Y$ to indicate that the norm of the inclusion $X \subset Y$ is not greater than $C > 0$. \end{notation}

+\begin{notation} The symbols $X = Y$ and $X \equiv Y$ mean that the spaces $X$ and $Y$ are the same as sets and their norms are equivalent, respectively, equal. \end{notation}